SiegelDaniel/WindowsTools/README.md

 ## DisableWindowsDefender
 These are both .reg files to disable / enable Windows Defender and all of its options by Registry.
 Useful when applying the Microsoft Toolkit (MTK64.zip)

+## DisableWinTracking
+DWT is a Python utility to disable most known telemetry features of Win 10.
+For more information and for credit, please visit [Dx724 's repo](https://github.com/Dx724/DisableWinTracking)